NicoJuicy/LearnML/ml/concurrency.md

 <!-- /MarkdownTOC -->

-Concurrency is about dealing with lots of things at once but parallelism is about doing lots of things at once.
+**Concurrency** is about dealing with lots of things at once.

+**Parallelism** is about _doing_ lots of things at once.

-Concurrency is about structure and parallelism is about execution.
+Concurrency is about structure whereas parallelism is about execution.

 Concurrency provides a way to structure a solution to solve a problem that may (but not necessarily) be parallelizable.